 SUMMARY UPDATE — Prices for key products in the South varied across the quarter while prices in the Pacific Northwest softened across the same time period.
 Hardwood markets in the Northeast varied with white ash prices gaining traction.
 Lumber and panel prices saw positive movement throughout the quarter.
-Mortgage rates softened 6% from last quarter; housing starts continued to rise from last quarter though continue to remain below last year’s numbers.
+Mortgage rates softened to below 6% during the quarter; housing starts continued to rise from last quarter though they continue to remain below last year’s numbers.

 Many other offerings, primarily in the Pacific Northwest, continued to linger on the market through the close of the quarter.
 Investors will continue to monitor these pending transactions, while a handful of other offerings are taking bids in advance of year-end.
 With just over $1 billion in closed transactions thus far, it will take a flurry of activity in the fourth quarter to match the $2.2 billion transaction total of 2023.

 SOUTHEASTERN — Forest2Market reports that pricing for pine pulpwood and chip-n-saw increased in the U.S. South during the quarter while pine sawtimber prices fell across the same period.
-Pine pulpwood prices gained 7.2% during the quarter but fell 4.1% year-over-year.
+Pine pulpwood prices gained 7.2% during the quarter but are still down 4.1% year-over-year.
 Pine chip-n-saw prices rose 6.3% during the quarter but are down 2.1% year-over- year.
 Pine sawtimber fell 3.4% over the quarter and 3.8% year-over-year.
-Hardwood pulpwood decreased 17.40% during the quarter and ended 17.5% below last year’s level.
+Hardwood pulpwood decreased 17.4% during the quarter and ended 17.5% below last year’s level.
 Hardwood sawtimber rose 10.2% during the quarter and 0.3% for the year.

 In Wisconsin, hardwood markets remained depressed due to lower domestic lumber consumption and reduced exports.
 Domestic demand continued to be reduced by the housing and remodeling slowdown that has plagued the U.S. for several years now.
 As an indication of prolonged unfavorable market conditions, Besse Forest Products announced in early August that they would be closing three facilities in Wisconsin including the Goodman Veneer and Lumber plant established in 1909 in the town of Goodman, Wisconsin.
 Boltwood markets saw little to no relief as demand for hardwood flooring remained depressed.
 One bright spot was the veneer log markets, which saw good pricing and stable demand for hard maple, ash, and birch logs.
 Hardwood pulpwood demand continued to be very weak.